EpicKiwi/Clemi/README.md

 ## Changelog

+* 2.1 : Added parsers and custom parsers
 * 2.0.1-3 : Doc improvement
 * 2.0.0 : Major change of all the Component API
 * 1.0 : You don't want to know what's the v1 looks like